DSOlab/ggeodesy/readme.md

 * Cartesian to Topocentric (aka [δx, δy, δz] to [north, east, up])
 * Topocentric to Cartesian (aka  [north, east, up] to [δx, δy, δz])

+### Meridian Arc Length

+As is well known in geodesy, the meridian arc length S( \phi ) on the earth ellipsoid from the equator to the geographic latitude \phi includes an elliptic integral and cannot be expressed explicitly using a combination of elementary functions.
+The library provides three implementations for computing the meridian arc length using approximations.

+* `ngpt::core::meridian_arc_length_impl1` : implementation using a binomial series
+with respect to e^2 obtained by truncating the expansion at order e^10

+* `ngpt::core::meridian_arc_length_impl2` : the Bessel’s formula implementation

+* `ngpt::core::meridian_arc_length_impl3` : the Helmert's formula implementation

+The above implementations agree within the following precision limits:

+* impl1 vs impl2 : 3e-5 meters
+* impl2 vs impl3 : 1e-6 meters
+* impl2 vs impl3 : 3e-5 meters

+Users can select one of the algorithms via the (optional) intput parameter `lag` (using values in rabge [0,2]) when calling the function `template<ellipsoid E> double meridian_arc_length(double lat, int alg=0)`.

+More information and implementation details can be found in [Kawase, 2011](#kawase).

 ### How to use the library (TODO)

 ### Namespaces